Filosoft-it/blesmol-aggregation/README.md

 **Parameters:**

-- settings: An object containing the configuration settings.
+To configure the module, you can set the following parameters, globally, in the `configure` method, or locally, in the `BlesmolAggregation` constructor (third parameter).

 - fieldsToHide (default: none): Fields to hide in to results: (like password, token, ecc.)

 - translations: Translation settings.

   - enabled (boolean, default: false): Enable or disable translations.

   - defaultLang (string, default: "en"): Default language for translations.

 - pagination: Pagination settings.

   - defaultLimit (number, default: 25): Default limit for pagination.

 - debug: Debug/logging settings.

   - logQuery (boolean, default: false): Log the API query parameters.

 ### Example